 - Alexa Riggs: Clinical Directors Network, Health Communication and Research of Cancer in a Russian Community

-Video Presentations by IS Lang Alumna and NYAM Health Policy Research Associate
+Video Presentations by IS Lang Alumna former NYAM Health Policy Research Associate

 - Kimberly Libman IS Alumna 2001, coordinator and researcher for the ObesCities 3 Conference hosted in London in 2010 focused on food and physical activity access, and community initiated projects in urban areas in London and NYC.
 Her bio for the New York Academy of Medicine is here.